 Accountants prepare financial statements at the end of each period.
 These include the balance sheet, the income statement and the statement of cash flows.
 Financial analysts and managers use these financial statements to analyze the company’s activities over the period.
 Financial statement users incorporate a variety of tools to analyze the financial results.
 These include calculating ratios or using comparative statements.
 Comparative statements provide several advantages not included in the standard financial statements.
 Whether you're the accountant tasked with this duty or you're the business trying to make sense of what your accountant has handed you, knowing how comparative statements can be used for figuring out finances is good practice.

-The ability to compare various size companies is another advantage offered.
-Comparative statements allow the user to analyze companies of different sizes.
+The ability to compare various size companies is another advantage of using comparative statements for financial analysis.
+Comparative statements let you analyze companies of different sizes.
 Comparative statements address the challenge of comparing the performance of a large company versus a smaller company.
 The use of percentages eliminates the difference in dollar amounts presented in the financial statements of different size companies.